Garima-sharma814/Scrape-Google-SERP/WebScrapingAPi.md

   }
 ```

-**Step 9:** Formatting the information.
+### Step 9: Format the information

-As we have extracted the information from the source code, we need to format it in a human readable format.
+As we have extracted the information from the source code, we need to format it in a human-readable format.

 ```javaScript
 function print(links, headings) {